opengeos/lidar/README.rst

 Installation
 ------------
 **lidar** supports a variety of platforms, including Microsoft Windows, macOS, and Linux operating systems.
 Note that you will need to have **Python 3.x** installed.
 Python 2.x is not supported.
 The **lidar** Python package can be installed using the following command.
 If you encounter any errors, please check the Dependencies_ section below.
+The instruction below assumes that you have installed Anaconda_.
+Open **Anaconda Prompt** and enter the following commands to create a conda environment and install required packages.

 .. code:: python

+  conda create -n py37 python=3.7
+  conda activate py37
-  pip install lidar
+  conda install -c conda-forge gdal pip install lidar